davidrv/videoapp-api/README.md

 # README

-This README document whatever steps are necessary to get the application up and running.
+This README document the necessary steps to get the application up and running.

 ## Ruby version